hyperledger-archives/indy-sdk/docs/configuration.md

 2 - for Indy Node 1.4 and greater
 ```

+* Refresh
+`indy_refresh_pool_ledger` function updates a list of active nodes in the pool.
+This function can be useful for applications working with an Indy network that is run continuously for a long time.
+Note that active requests will be dropped.

 * State Proof
 There are some types of requests to Nodes in the Pool which support State Proof optimization in
 Client-Node communication.
 Instead of sending requests to all nodes in the Pool, a client can send a request